fyliu/docker-mkdocs/docs/usage.md

     1. Use the pre-built image file from this project.
     1. Expose the site to all IPs.
 This enables browsing the site from another local computer.
     1. Expose the site on port 8005, in case 8000 is in use by the project.
-    1. Map the current directory to the /app directory in the container.
+    1. Map the current directory to the `/app` directory in the container.
+The current directory is expected to have a `docs/` directory.

 ##### Setup the mkdocs project